BAL-Looping Glossary

 Looping

-Before the brain learns to loop, the mechanism for looping is already complete within the PTD during normal use, the only thing missing is the “neural reuse.”
-The BAL is equipped to work with messages that have passed through the incoming channel, where meaning is properly structured for comprehension.
+Before the brain learns to loop, the mechanism is already present in the PTD: tight coupling between channels.
+The BAL is already equipped to work with messages that pass through the incoming channel.
+The developmental step is its discovery that it can truncate the output and pay attention to this coupling (referred to in the framework as “resonance”) – using it for newfound purposes.
 Resonance between the expressive and receptive pathways of the proxy transfer device (PTD) creates the bridge: because the two channels can align in one-to-one correspondence, activity in the outgoing channel produces a mirrored pattern in the incoming channel.
 The BAL can then work with this mirrored pattern just as it would any other incoming message.

 This reuse does not involve hearing words or replaying sounds.
-Instead, it delivers the “gist” – the final integrated meaning that normally follows the decoding of another person’s message.
-In looping, that meaning comes from one’s own expressive signal, without it ever being externalized.
+Instead, it delivers the “gist” (the i5 stage) – the final integrated meaning that normally follows the decoding of another person’s message.
+In looping, that meaning comes from one’s own incipient expression, without it ever being externalized.
+This is a clear example of repurposing: what evolved for outward signal transfer is put to other uses by the BAL, in ways that account for all modes of subjective experience.
+This single mechanism underlies imagination, inner speech, voluntary recollection, and conscious perception.

 Semantic Formatting